 This collection discusses almost all of Ortiz Cofer's writing, including her most popular and influential works such as Silent Dancing, The Latin Deli, and A Love Song Written in Spanish.
 This book is organized into sections that highlight her achievements in prose, poetry, and the mixed-genre writing that is a major innovative contribution to American letters.

-The contributors include award-winning poets, fiction writers, and scholars of American Literature, Latino/a Studies and Women's Studies, which makes this collection a unique and much-needed addition to the scholarship of Hispanic, Caribbean, Puerto Rican, multicultural, and women's literature.
+The contributors include award-winning poets, fiction writers, and scholars of American Literature, Latino/a Studies and Women's Studies, which makes this collection a unique and much-needed addition to the scholarship of multicultural, Hispanic, Caribbean, Puerto Rican, and women's literature.

 ISBN #: 9781584328629